kevinmstapleton/sliver-setup/Linux_Instructions.md

 ![image](https://github.com/kevinmstapleton/sliver-setup/assets/59635226/60ad21d3-25a4-4fa9-9beb-08cc266bb48c)

-Now, you can continue back to the original guide in the [README](README.md)
+Now, you can continue back to the original guide starting at 'The Door's Open, Now What?' in the [README](README.md)